Ashioya-ui/project-aleph/README.md

 PROJECT ALEPH // INTEGER RESONANCE ARCHITECTURE

 CLASSIFICATION: PUBLIC RELEASE (PHASE 3)
-ARCHITECT: CHIEF PROJECT ENGINEER
+ARCHITECT: William Alubokho Ashioya
 TARGET: CONSUMER CPU (AVX-512)

-"The goal is not to simulate a brain on a GPU cluster, but to build a resonator that fits in a pocket."
+"This is a physics-first AI architecture designed to break the NVidia monopoly by enabling massive resonant agents on consumer CPUs.
+The goal is not to simulate a brain on a GPU cluster, but to build a resonator that fits in a pocket."

 1. Overview